 While most people assume that Starbucks has always written customers’ names on their drink orders, the company, founded in 1971, actually didn’t begin doing it until March 2012.

 As part of the “first name initiative” in 2012, Starbucks baristas also began wearing name badges with their own names on them.

-But what caused Starbucks, a company that had been making coffee for over 40 years up to that point, to start doing these things?
-Let’s talk about it.
+But what caused Starbucks, a company that had been making coffee for over 40 years up to that point, to start using names?